linuxdeepin/deepin-manual/manual/dde/en_US/index.md

 > ![notes](icon/notes.svg): Application fixed on Dock can be removed by dragging and dropping the icon away from Dock.
 You can not drag and remove the application while it is running.
 Then you can right click on the application icon on Dock and select **Undock** to remove it.

 ### Run Applications
-For those whose desktop shortcuts have been created or fixed on Dock, you can open them by the following ways:
+For those whose desktop shortcuts have been created or fixed on Dock, you can open them in the following ways:

 - Double click the desktop icon or right click the desktop icon to select **Open**.
-- Click the application icon on Dock or right click to select **Open** .
+- Click the application icon on Dock or right click to select **Open**.

 To open the application only shown in Launcher, click the icon or right click to select **Open**.